Questions? Reach a real person:

 Why it's not aggression — and why harsh corrections backfire

 It's easy to panic and reach for old-fashioned "corrections" — scruffing, holding the muzzle, alpha rolls, or pinning the puppy down.
 Please don't.
-These methods are based on a debunked dominance idea, and they risk teaching your puppy that hands are frightening.
-That can create fear and even defensiveness later — the opposite of what you want.
+These methods are based on a debunked dominance idea (Bradshaw, Blackwell & Casey, 2009), and they risk teaching your puppy that hands are frightening.
+That can create fear and even defensiveness later (Casey et al., 2014; Howell et al., 2015) — the opposite of what you want.
 They also do nothing to teach your puppy the skill they actually need: how to control their mouth.

 We only ever recommend reward-based, force-free methods at Pup Class.
 With puppy biting, the gentle approach isn't just kinder — it builds the soft, trustworthy mouth you're aiming for.